 Biography of the President of the Republic of Belarus

-Alexander Grigoryevich Lukashenko is one of the most well-known politicians in modern Belarus.
+Aleksandr Grigoryevich Lukashenko is one of the most well-known politicians in modern Belarus.
 In the past he was not member of the Communist Party or government nomenclature, nor did he hold any posts in the top power hierarchy.
 He is one of the statesmen whose popularity can be attributed, first of all, to his personal merits and support of the people.

-Alexander Lukashenko was born in the town of Kopys, Orsha District, Vitebsk Oblast, on 31 August 1954.
+Aleksandr Lukashenko was born in the town of Kopys, Orsha District, Vitebsk Oblast, on 31 August 1954.

 He graduated from the Mogilev State Pedagogical University named after A.A.
 Kuleshov in 1975, the Belarusian Agricultural Academy in 1985.
 Historian, economist.

 In 1975-1977 Aleksandr Lukashenko worked as a political instructor of the Western Border District.